Bookseller of the Month

 Download posters for your bookshop

 The CWA strongly believes in local booksellers and works where it can to support and encourage their work.

 1. By fostering communication and cooperation to mutual benefit between CWA author members and bookshops.
 In 2017 we appointed a Booksellers Champion in Aline Templeton to initiate, oversee and liaise wherever we can.

 How does this work?
-On one practical level, if you’d like a crime writer to talk at an event at your bookshop, we’ll do our best to find you one.
+On a practical level, if you’d like a crime writer to talk at an event at your bookshop, we’ll do our best to find you one.
 If you’re already holding an event with a CWA member participating and you would like us to help promote it, let us know (with as much notice as possible) and, where appropriate, we will publicise it to our members and also to our thousands of Crime Readers’ Association subscribers.
-We also work wherever we can to support libraries and are open to hearing your views of how we can do that.
+We also work wherever we can to support bookshops and are open to hearing your views of how we can do that.

 3. Literature that’s connected with the CWA that you and your customers might also find useful.